yammanhammad/MIPS_Assembly_Programs/README.md

 ## 👨‍💻 Author

 Developed by a passionate software engineer with interests in low-level programming, computer architecture, and efficient algorithm implementation.

+## 🤝 Contributing

+Contributions to this MIPS Assembly collection are welcome!
+Here's how you can contribute:

+### Getting Started
+1. Fork the repository
+2. Create a new branch (`git checkout -b feature/your-feature`)
+3. Make your changes

+### Coding Standards
+- Use clear, descriptive labels for all procedures
+- Include comprehensive comments explaining register usage
+- Follow the existing formatting style (indentation, spacing)
+- Document all procedures with input/output specifications

+### Documentation
+- Update the README.md with details of your program
+- Add sample outputs where applicable
+- Explain the purpose and functionality of your code

+### Submitting Changes
+1. Commit your changes (`git commit -m 'Add feature: description'`)
+2. Push to your branch (`git push origin feature/your-feature`)
+3. Open a Pull Request with detailed description

+### Types of Contributions Welcome
+- New MIPS assembly programs
+- Optimizations to existing programs
+- Documentation improvements
+- Bug fixes and error handling enhancements

 ## 📝 License